abdulsittar/IPoNews/README.md

 - Do the cultural values impact the information especially when the same news will get translated in other languages?

 # Statistics about datasets
-#     Domain                     Event Type              Articles Per Language                               Total Articles
+No     Domain                     Event Type              Articles Per Language                               Total Articles

 1     Sports                       FIFA World Cup      983-en, 762-sp, 711-de, 10-sl, 216-pt        2679